 What is Kimchi Aioli Made of?

-- Egg Yolks: Blend creamy egg yolks with garlic cloves and oil to create a smooth aioli.
+- Egg Yolks: Blend creamy egg yolks with garlic cloves and oil to create a smooth aioli base.

 - Garlic: I use two fresh garlic cloves, but measure with your heart.

-- Rice Vinegar: Rice vinegar cuts into the creaminess of the sauce.
-However, if your kimchi has a strong vinegar base, leave the rice vinegar out of the sauce or use less.
-You can substitute it with lemon juice or apple cider vinegar.
+- Rice Vinegar: Rice vinegar cuts through the creaminess of the sauce.
+However, if the kimchi has a strong vinegar flavor, leave it out or substitute fresh lemon juice or apple cider vinegar.

-- Mustard: Dijon mustard is a creamy addition that prevents the aioli from breaking.
+- Mustard: Dijon mustard adds a creaminess to the sauce and keeps the aioli from breaking.

-- Kimchi: Kimchi isn’t just a side dish in Banchan.
+- Kimchi: Kimchi isn’t just a side dish for Banchan.
 It’s often the main ingredient for recipes.
-When using kimchi, be sure it’s fermented and aged kimchi – the older, the better!
-Don’t be afraid to include some kimchi juice for even more tanginess.
-I add a teaspoon, but you can add more.
-Also, some store-bought kimchi include fish sauce, oyster paste, or shrimp paste, so inspect your kimchi before use if you have allergies.
+When using it, make sure it’s properly fermented and aged—the older, the better!
+Don’t shy away from adding a bit of kimchi juice.
+I usually add a teaspoon, but you can add more if you want.
+Also, be mindful that some store-bought kimchi may contain fish sauce, oyster paste, or shrimp paste, so check the ingredients if you have allergies.

 - Oil: You will need a neutral oil such as avocado or canola.
 You can use extra virgin olive oil, but it will alter the color of the aioli.